 CobraCash - Every student who purchases one of the residential meal plans also receives a preset amount each semester on his or her Coker College ID.
 Commuter students may also add CobraCash funds to their IDs if they choose to do so.
 The ID card will work like a bank debit card at on-campus dining facilities and selected off campus restaurants.
-Students can recharge their IDs with additional CobraCash in the Dining Services Office (located in Belk Hall), online at www.coker.edu/food or at the Student Accounts office in the Student Solution Center.
+Students can recharge their IDs with additional CobraCash in the Dining Services Office (located in Coker Hall), online at https://coker.edu/about/offices-services/campus-services/dining-services or at the Student Accounts office in the Student Solution Center.